Exopy/exopy_pulses/docs/source/user_guide/sequence_transfer.rst

 Sequence transfer
 =================

-Once you have created a sequence, you are ready to use it in a measure.
+Once you have created a sequence, you are ready to use it in a.measurement.
 To do so you need to transfer it to the waveform generator.
 The following section will describe the interaction between the sequence and the transfer task.